Measuring and Improving the Safety of Test Result Follow-Up

 BRIEF SUMMARY

 Improving communication is foundational to improving patient safety.
 Electronic health records (EHRs) can improve communication, but also introduce unique vulnerabilities.
-Failure to follow-up abnormal test results (missed results) is a key preventable factor in diagnosis and treatment delays in the VHA and often involves EHR-based communication breakdowns.
+Failure to follow-up abnormal test results (missed results) is a key preventable factor in diagnosis and treatment delays in the Veteran's Health Administration (VHA) and often involves EHR-based communication breakdowns.
 Effective methods are needed to detect diagnostic delays and intervene appropriately.
 Manual techniques to detect care delays, such as spontaneous reporting and random chart reviews, have limited effectiveness, due in part to bias and lack of provider awareness of delays.
 They are also inefficient and cost-prohibitive when applied to large numbers of patients.

 Diagnostic errors are considered harder to tackle, in part because they are difficult to measure.
 Rigorous measurement of diagnostic safety is essential and should be prioritized given the increasing amount of electronically available data.
 To create an effective measurement and learning program researchers must (1) ensure teams know how to take actionable steps on data and have assistance in doing so and (2) prioritize diagnostic safety at the organizational level by securing commitment from local VA leadership and clinical operations personnel.
 This will ensure that safety measurement will translate into action.
 The proposed study focuses on creating a novel program to develop and evaluate multifaceted socio-technical tools and strategies to help prevent, detect, mitigate, and ameliorate breakdowns in EHR-based communication that often lead to "missed" test results in the VHA.